News

 By Rodriguez Collection Team

-The Museum of Contemporary Art of the Americas (MoCAA) will host, on Saturday, January 31, at 11:00 a.m., a public conversation with Hernán Pacurucu Cárdenas, Executive Director of the International Biennial of Cuenca, one of the most significant contemporary art platforms in the Americas.
-The event will also feature Ecuadorian visual artist Martín Cano, cultural manager Jesús Alberto Fuenmayor, founder and director of the Doral Art Fair, and Ivonne Ferrer, Vice Director of MoCAA and Director of the Fine Arts Ceramic Center.
+The Museum of Contemporary Art of the Americas (MoCAA) is pleased to sponsor and invite the public to a special talk and panel discussion—International Biennials as Sites of Confluence—to be held on Saturday, January 31, 2026, at 11:00 a.m.
+The program will feature Hernán Pacurucu Cárdenas, Executive Director of the International Biennial of Cuenca, one of the most significant contemporary art platforms in the Americas.
+The event will also include Ecuadorian visual artist Martín Cano, cultural manager Jesús Alberto Fuenmayor (founder and director of the Doral Art Fair), and Ivonne Ferrer (Vice Director of MoCAA and Director of the Fine Arts Ceramic Center).
 The dialogue will be moderated by Dayalis González, a Cuban cultural promoter and art historian.

 No items found.

 For the artistic community of South Florida, the conversation at MoCAA offers a direct opportunity to engage with one of the most robust curatorial experiences in the region, while fostering the exchange of ideas among artists, curators, and cultural managers.
-The encounter seeks to strengthen ties between Hispano-American contexts and the United States, encouraging dialogue, critical reflection, and the construction of cultural networks from a contemporary, regionally grounded perspective.
+The encounter seeks to strengthen ties between Hispano-American contexts and the United States, encouraging dialogue, critical reflection, and the construction of cultural networks from a contemporary, regionally grounded perspective—anchored not in abstraction, but in the lived conditions that shape artistic production, circulation, and recognition.

 Hernán Pacurucu Cárdenas is an art critic, curator, cultural researcher, and educator with an extensive trajectory across biennials, museums, and academic institutions in South America and beyond.
 He currently serves as Executive Director of the International Biennial of Cuenca and is President of the Ecuadorian chapter of the International Association of Art Critics (AICA).
+In parallel to his leadership of the Cuenca Biennial, he is also Co-Director and Co-Curator of the NOMADES Biennial, further extending his engagement with itinerant and transregional models of cultural production and exchange.
 His work consistently operates at the intersection of curatorial practice, critical theory, and cultural policy, with a sustained focus on contemporary art from Hispano-American contexts.

 Pacurucu holds a Doctor Honoris Causa from Universidad Gestalt de México (2024) and is a doctoral candidate in Higher Education at Universidad Benito Juárez.
 He earned master’s degrees in Cultural Studies with a concentration in Art and Design and in Latin American Studies, and has completed advanced postgraduate training in art criticism, research design, and academic pedagogy.
 Alongside his curatorial work, he has maintained a long-standing commitment to teaching at both undergraduate and graduate levels, contributing to programs in visual arts, cultural studies, curatorship, and art pedagogy at several universities.